Physicians Deserve a Choice in Board Certification and Recertification

 ABPS is not content to rest on its laurels, however.
 Efforts are ongoing to educate healthcare organizations, hospital groups, physician CEOs, and various industry leaders about the extensive qualifications of our Diplomates.
 Today, physicians who have received board certification through our organization hold leadership positions throughout North America and our network of physicians is vast, growing, and well respected.
 We are aggressively working with state legislators across the country to fight unfair medical licensure compacts, partnering with the Veterans Health Administration to end discriminatory hiring practices, and constantly reaching out to hiring organizations to ensure our Diplomates receive the consideration they deserve.
 We know that our Diplomates had a choice and picked us, and we’re going to do right by them.

 To learn more about the American Board of Physician Specialties, the advantages to board certification through our organization, and our various eligibility requirements, contact us today.
+You can also read about the ABPS certification policies here, including details about our application process.

 Save the Date